SimpleNX/rock-paper-scissors/README.md

 I learnt how to write basic javascript programs and function, debugging javascript programs and using the console for the all the above things.
+I learnt how to handle events on the page and modifying html elements from JavaScript.

 ## What could be improved here